 The Order of the High Priesthood is generally exemplified at the Grand Sessions, on the Thursday morning before the Grand Sessions.

 Current and Past High Priests are eligIble.
 Contact your Chapter Secretary for details.

 The Order of the High Priesthood is a chair degree for sitting High Priests or Past High Priests.
 The Grand Chapter Officers present this degree on the Thursday before the Idaho Grand York Rite Sessions.
-The Secretary for the Order is Right Excellent Companion Norman C. Lane.
+The Secretary for the Order is Most Excellent Companion Norman C. Lane.
 A petition is required to receive the degree.